bdmossma/hellogit/js/helloangularjs/readme.md

 that can be configured and the default iPhone device can be changed in an upper-left dropdown menu to several different mobile devices including phones and tablets.

+## Exporting an Ionic Application Project
+You can easily export your Ionic app project from Ionic Creator and download it to your local machine and run it from there.
+Go [here](http://docs.usecreator.com/docs/exporting) for the official guide.

 ## Running an Ionic Application
 Ionic launches the JavaScript components of your Ionic application on NodeJS under the hood, so please check out our [NodeJS Hello World](https://github.com/bdmossma/hellogit/tree/master/js/hellonodejs)